Cost-Efficient Customer Service: Quality without the Price

-Training and onboarding of customer service and customer experience staff can be costly and time-consuming.
-When you add the unpredictability of supply chain disruption and staffing issues, the grave financial risks of overstaffing and turnover are even greater.
+Training and onboarding of customer service staff can be costly and time-consuming.
+When you mix in the unpredictability of supply chain disruption and staffing issues, the grave financial risks of overstaffing, understaffing, and attrition start to add up.

 - And would the cost savings be offset by a potential negative impact on brand loyalty and revenue?